rhysd/wandbox-vim/README.md

 `[--file={file}]` specifies the file to execute.
 If it is omitted, a current buffer will be executed.

+To send requests asynchronously, `curl` or `wget` command and [vimproc](https://github.com/Shougo/vimproc.vim) are required.
+Otherwise, requests are sent synchronously and they will block Vim.

 ## Example

 Execute the buffer with default compiler and options.